dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-6.md

 :::zone pivot="vs"

-The next instruction is to run the app again.
 Save the file that you're working on.
-Apply the change by either restarting the app or using Hot Reload to apply the change to the running app.
+Apply the change by either restarting the app or using [Hot Reload](/visualstudio/debugger/hot-reload) to apply the change to the running app.

 :::zone-end

 :::zone pivot="vsc"

-The next instruction is to run the app again.
 Close the browser window and in VS Code select **Run** > **Restart Debugging** or press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>F5</kbd> on the keyboard.
 VS Code recompiles and runs the app with your saved changes and spawns a new browser window for the app.

 :::zone-end

 :::zone pivot="cli"

-The next instruction is to run the app again.
 Because the app is currently running with `dotnet watch`, saved changes are detected automatically and reflected in the existing browser window.

 :::zone-end

-Run the app again and type `road warrior` into the search box and select the **Search** button to filter the movies:
+Type "`road warrior`" into the search box and select the **:::no-loc text="Search":::** button to filter the movies:

 ![Mad Max movies before filtering in the movies Index page.
 The search field has the value 'road warrior'.](~/blazor/tutorials/movie-database-app/part-6/_static/form-filter.png)